 The benefits of wool as a sustainable product are being celebrated once again in the UK, with more people opting for this great natural product http://www.rugcouture.com/explore/woolrugs/

 Looking for a cheap rug does not mean compromising on style; there are a huge number of colours, patterns, florals, two-tone rugs and block colours… the list could go on and on.
-The great news for those shopping on a budget is that this range and choice does not diminish with the less money you have to spend!
+The great news for that shopping on a budget is that this range and choice do not diminish with the less money you have to spend!

 Neither does the fact that rugs can be cleaned, dry-cleaned or shampooed!
-All rugs, even in low traffic areas within the home, take a battering throughout their lives and unlike hiring heavy wet vacuums for cleaning fitted carpets, rugs can be rolled up and either taken to a specialist cleaners or given a shampoo or clean in the garden.
+All rugs, even in low-traffic areas within the home, take a battering throughout their lives and unlike hiring heavy wet vacuums for cleaning fitted carpets, rugs can be rolled up and either taken to a specialist cleaner or given a shampoo or cleaned in the garden.

 Clean rugs can be simple when you know how but always take time to do your research first http://www.cleanipedia.co.uk/en/floor-carpets/how-to-clean-a-rug1